AlbumPlays includes a facility to assist you to send a Problem Report.

 - your email program will be automatically opened for you, but you will need to locate and attach the application logs manually

-- no configuration is required as your email client program already has your credentials
+- no configuration is required as your email client program will already have your credentials

 - the AlbumPlays application can build and send the email for you

-- the applications are zipped and attached automatically
+- the application logs are zipped and attached automatically

-- you will need to provide your email credentials as described below
+- you may need to provide your email credentials as described below

 Concerned about supplying your email credentials?